vbonnici/grafe-sim/README.md

 mkdir featuresData
 ```

-Choose a file form the data folder and generate the features
+Choose a file from the data folder and generate the features
 ```sh
 python3 gen-features-callgraph.py data/p00000/[somefile] -od featuresData
 ```